glitch-txs/w3-docs/docs/w3-react/init.md

 :::tip Note

-The Phantom class only works with evm chains.
+The Phantom instance will only work with evm chains.

 :::